Gaotrees/caffe-doc/Making-Prototxt-Nets-with-Python.md

 #NetSpec

 This article covers how to make Prototxt nets without having to look at a single protobuf message.
+The approach can use any of the existing and registered layers.

 ## Diving In